antonlogvinenko/jacket/README.md

-jacket
+Jacket
 ===

-Jacket, implementation of Lisp (probably in future - Racket) on JVM.
+Jacket, implementation of Lisp on JVM.
-Pet project pursuing several goals:
+This is a pet project.
+It's goals:
 * Learning JVM internals
 * Practicing theory of compilation and interpretation
 * Building yet another LISP implementation
 * Doing something fun, big and ambitious
-* - in that order

-Have an idea to try to implement currying in s-expressions.
+Also, have an idea to try to implement currying in s-expressions.

-Clojure:
->(def f (partial conj [3]))

->(f 1)

->[3 1]

-Jacket:
->(def f (conj [3]))

->(f 1)

->[3 1]

-"partial" in Jacket will have to have a "greedy" notion attached, for making n-arity functions partial application.

-Current state:
+What's ready:
 * Lexer with regular grammar described by the means of finite state machine.
 Batteries included (fsm).
-Complete.
 * Parser.
-Complete.
 * Semantic analysis.

-Complete.
+Under development:
 * Code generation.
-In progress, "jacket-2" branch.
+Polymorphic n-arity funcitons: println, + operator.
+* Coming soon: print, readln, read functions; all arithmetic, comparison, logic operators

+Not yet
+* Code generation: conditionals, lists and operations, variables and scopes, lambda functions

+Probably
+* Macros
+* S-expressions currying
-* Optimizations.
-Probably.
+* Optimizations

 Not really serious about optimizations and production ready release.
 For now. :)